SOTAmat/SOTAmatWSJTskimmer/README.md

 3. Open the project in Visual Studio and build (or use `dotnet` command line)
 4. Once you have made any desired changes, from the command line navigate to the directory with the file `Publish-All-Platforms.bat` and execute that command.

+## Documentation

+See the PDF file in this repository, or run the app with the help option like:  `SOTAmatSkimmer --help`

+## Pre-Built Executables

+Found here, along with the latest documentation: https://1drv.ms/f/s!AhZ33h8betkWju1glmGtNv0X_zCoOw?e=bL78qE

 ## License

 Licensed under The MIT License.